Accepts Healthy Volunteers

 - - Written informed consent prior to completing any study-specific procedure.

-- - Histologically confirmed advanced or metastatic disease with at least 1 measurable lesion as determined by RECIST v1.1 or Cheson 2016 criteria.
+- - Histologically confirmed advanced or metastatic disease with at least 1 measurable lesion as determined by Response Evaluation Criteria in Solid Tumors (RECIST) version 1.1 or Cheson 2016 criteria.

 - - Dose Escalation/Confirmation: o Has disease progression after adequate standard of care therapies for metastatic disease that are known to confer clinical benefit, is intolerant to treatment, or refuses standard treatment (no limit to prior lines of therapy) - Dose Expansion: - Group 1 Triple negative breast cancer: Must have objective evidence of disease progression during or following at least one prior line of therapy for metastatic or locally advanced disease.

-- - Group 2 Head and neck squamous cell carcinoma: Must have objective evidence of disease progression during or following platinum-containing chemotherapy as well as a PD-1/L1 therapy.
+- - Group 2 Head and neck squamous cell carcinoma: Must have objective evidence of disease progression during or following platinum-containing chemotherapy as well as a programmed death -ligand 1 (PD-1/L1) therapy.

 - - Group 3 Non-Hodgkin's lymphoma: Must have objective evidence of disease progression following an anthracycline containing chemotherapy regimen, as well as an anti-CD20 monoclonal antibody unless CD20 is determined to be negative.

 - - Group 4 Urothelial cancer, first line: Must be cisplatin ineligible and PD-L1 negative.

 - - Group 5 Urothelial cancer: Must have objective evidence of disease progression during or following platinum-containing chemotherapy.